1ramkrishnan/1Ramkrishnan.github.io/README.md

 I turned my Raspberry Pi zero 2 W into a powerful network hub that does everything from blocking ads to streaming movies.
 Here are the main features of my setup:

-- DNS: I used Pi-hole as a DNS server that blocks ads, malicious links and trackers at the network level.
+- DNS: I used [Pi-hole](https://pi-hole.net) as a DNS server that blocks ads, malicious links and trackers at the network level.
 This way, I can enjoy a faster and cleaner browsing and ad-free experience on all my devices, including my smart TV and mobile apps.
 Pi-hole is easy to install and configure, and it also provides a nice web interface where I can see the statistics and logs of all the queries and blocked domains.

 - Network monitoring: I wrote a shell script that monitors my network continuously for speed, latency and potential intrusions.
-It also checks for network traces using psad tool, which detects and alerts me of any port scans or attacks on my network.
+It also checks for network traces using [PSAD](https://github.com/mrash/psad) tool, which detects and alerts me of any port scans or attacks on my network.
 The script runs every 15 minutes and sends me a notification on my phone using ntfy app if there is any issue or anomaly.

-- Torrent: I configured Transmission RPC, which downloads HD quality movies from various torrent sites automatically using torrent RSS feeds.
+- Torrent: I configured [Transmission RPC](https://transmissionbt.com), which downloads HD quality movies from various torrent sites automatically using torrent RSS feeds.
 This saves me time and bandwidth from manually searching and downloading movies online.
 Transmission RPC is a lightweight and user-friendly torrent client that runs as a daemon on my Raspberry Pi and can be controlled remotely via web or mobile app.

 - Streaming: To watch all these movies seamlessly on any device within my network, I also configured MiniDLNA, which allows me to stream movies from my Raspberry Pi to my TV, laptop or phone.
-MiniDLNA is a simple and fast media server that supports DLNA/UPnP protocols and can handle various formats of video, audio and image files.
+[MiniDLNA](https://help.ubuntu.com/community/MiniDLNA) is a simple and fast media server that supports DLNA/UPnP protocols and can handle various formats of video, audio and image files.

 - Network Access: To access my network from outside, i was initially thinking of configuring the openvpn but unfortunately my raspberry already exhausted with all other task.
-So i configure lightweight Zerotier network tunnel which gives me access to my network from anywhere.
+So i configure lightweight [Zerotier](https://www.zerotier.com) network tunnel which gives me access to my network from anywhere.
 Zerotier is a secure and easy-to-use virtual network that creates encrypted peer-to-peer connections between devices.

 - Maintenance: I scheduled some cron jobs to remove unwanted files and watched movies from my Raspberry Pi to free up some space.
 I also set up a daily reboot of my router and DNS server to ensure optimal performance.

-- Reporting: To keep track of everything that's going on in my homelab project, I use ntfy mobile app that reports to me hourly on various metrics such as weather, network speed, latency, internet outage and system status.
+- Reporting: To keep track of everything that's going on in my homelab project, I use [ntfy](https://ntfy.sh) mobile app that reports to me hourly on various metrics such as weather, network speed, latency, internet outage and system status.

 That's it for today!
 I hope you enjoyed reading about my homelab project and got some inspiration for your own.
-If you have any questions or feedback, feel free to leave a comment below or contact me via email.
-Thanks for reading and stay tuned for more posts!
+Iam compiling this project with scripts and config in my private repository once it is ready i will make it public for your reference.

 ---
 ### Links